Pizza

 105 Lower Clapton Road, E5 0NP

 A Yard Sale Pizza is kneaded in everyone’s life.
 After kicking things off with Macaulay Culkin doing a set at their opening, Yard Sale set the standards high.
 But leaving their dough to prove for 24 hours and cooking out their tomato sauce on the pizza to deepen the flavour, they definitely aren’t ones for cutting corners.
-Whether you wanna dine-in or take-out these handmade beauties are available as 18-inch sharers or 12-inch pizzas and can be found across East and South London.
+Whether you wanna dine-in or take-out these handmade beauties are available as 18-inch sharers or 12-inch pizzas and can be found across London.
 From the regulars to the guest pizzas, whether you’re holy over your pepperoni or all over the squash, Yard Sale is where to get a pizz’a the action.

 Read Full Article